PythonNoob999/tgram_dnd/docs/topics/concepts.rst

 How does the Lib work?
 ======================

-Tgram uses UpdateFlows and LogicBlocks to run.
+TgramDND uses Flows and LogicBlocks to run.

-Every bot has a main :ref:`App Instance <app>`, which is responsible for containing all Flows and LogicBlocks.
+Every bot has a main :class:`App Instance <tgram_dnd.app.App>`, which is responsible for containing all Flows and LogicBlocks.

 An app contains Flows,